• Skip to content

 Those raised in a two-parent home are far more likely to have had religious involvement than those raised by a single parent, regardless of generation.
 Those with two parents at home are more likely than those with a single parent to say their childhood involved attending Sunday School or similar religious education programs (56% vs. 42%), attending religious services with their families (55% vs. 36%), and praying at meals (47% vs. 34%).
 More children live in single-parent homes in the U.S. (23%) than any other country in the world, according to Pew Research.

 As younger generations are less likely to have participated in many public expressions of faith, they’re also less likely to currently identify with a faith, according to the American National Family Life Survey.
-While only 9% of the silent generation say they’re religiously unaffiliated, that percentage rises with each subsequent generation: 18% of baby boomers, 25% of Generation X, 29% of millennials, and 34% of Generation Z. More than half of Gen Z directly identifies as either atheist (9%) or agnostic (9%).
+While only 9% of the silent generation say they’re religiously unaffiliated, that percentage rises with each subsequent generation: 18% of baby boomers, 25% of Generation X, 29% of millennials, and 34% of Generation Z. Many members of Gen Z, more than half of those who are non-religious, directly identify as either atheist (9%) or agnostic (9%).

 White Catholics also show a consistent generational drop, while Black Protestant and Hispanic Catholics percentages remain consistent across generations.
 Members of major non-Christian religions also stay essentially equal generationally.
 Besides the unaffiliated, the only significant religious group to grow as a share of the U.S. population across generations are the other non-white Christians, which grows from 9% of the silent generation to 18% of Generation Z.